-22. Valuation of the Company
+23. Valuation of the Company

-22.1 The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
+- 23.1 The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
 There is only a single price for any share as determined from time to time by reference to a particular valuation point.
-The Net Asset Value per share of the Company is currently calculated on each Dealing Day at 5pm.
+The Net Asset Value per share of the Company is currently calculated on each Dealing Day at 10:00 p.m. - The ACD may at any time during a Business Day carry out an additional valuation at its discretion, agreed with the Depositary. - 23.3 The ACD maintains a Fair Value Pricing policy with an audit review carried out annually.
+The policy is detailed fully in the Fair Value Policy document. - 23.4 The ACD's Transfer Agency Team may request a change to the pricing methodology in certain circumstances.
+The policy is detailed in the Pricing Policy document. - 23.5 All asset prices from the primary price source are compared to two other sources to ensure the validity of each price.
+The policy is detailed in the Pricing Policy document

-- 22.2 The ACD may at any time during a Business Day carry out an additional valuation if the ACD considers it desirable to do so. - 21.3 The ACD maintains a Fair Value Pricing policy with an audit review carried out annually.
-The policy is detailed fully in the Fair Value Policy document. - 21.4 The ACD's Transfer Agency Team may request a change to the pricing methodology in certain circumstances.
-The policy is detailed in the Pricing Policy document. - 22.5 All asset prices from the primary price source are compared to two other sources to ensure the validity of each price.
-The policy is detailed in the Pricing Policy document.
+24. Calculation of the Net Asset Value

-23. Calculation of the Net Asset Value
+- 24.1 The value of the Scheme Property shall be the value of its assets less the value of its liabilities determined in accordance with the following provisions. - 24.2 All the Scheme Property (including receivables) is to be included, subject to the following provisions: - 24.2.1 Property which is not cash (or other assets dealt with in Section 24.2.2 below) shall be valued as follows and the prices used shall (subject as follows) be the most recent prices which it is practicable to obtain: - (a) units or shares in a collective investment scheme: - (i) if a single price for buying and selling units or shares is quoted, at that price; or - (ii) if separate buying and selling prices are quoted, at the average of the two prices providing the buying price has been reduced by any initial charge included therein and the selling price has been increased by any exit or redemption charge attributable thereto; or

-- 23.1 The value of the Scheme Property shall be the value of its assets less the value of its liabilities determined in accordance with the following provisions. - 23.2 All the Scheme Property (including receivables) is to be included, subject to the following provisions: - 23.2.1 Property which is not cash (or other assets dealt with in Section 23.2.2 below) shall be valued as follows and the prices used shall (subject as follows) be the most recent prices which it is practicable to obtain: - (a) units or shares in a collective investment scheme: - (i) if a single price for buying and selling units or shares is quoted, at that price; or - (ii) if separate buying and selling prices are quoted, at the average of the two prices providing the buying price has been reduced by any initial charge included therein and the selling price has been increased by any exit or redemption charge attributable thereto; or - (iii) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no recent price exists, at a value which, in the opinion of the ACD, is fair and reasonable; - (b) exchange traded derivative contracts: - (i) if a single price for buying and selling the exchange traded derivative contract is quoted, at that price; or - (ii) if separate buying and selling prices are quoted, at the average of the two prices; - (c) over the counter derivative contracts shall be valued in accordance with the method of valuation as shall have been agreed between the ACD and the Depositary; - (d) any other investment: - (i) if a single price for buying and selling the security is quoted, at that price; or
+- (iii) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no recent price exists, at a value which, in the opinion of the ACD, is fair and reasonable; - (b) exchange traded derivative contracts: - (i) if a single price for buying and selling the exchange traded derivative contract is quoted, at that price; or - (ii) if separate buying and selling prices are quoted, at the average of the two prices; - (c) over the counter derivative contracts shall be valued in accordance with the method of valuation as shall have been agreed between the ACD and the Depositary; - (d) any other investment: - (i) if a single price for buying and selling the security is quoted, at that price; or - (ii) if separate buying and selling prices are quoted, at the average of the two prices; or - (iii) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if the most recent price available does not reflect the ACD's best estimate of the value, at a value which, in the opinion of the ACD, is fair and reasonable; and - (e) property other than that described in Sections 24.2.1(d) to 24.2.1(e) above: at a value which, in the opinion of the ACD, is fair and reasonable (less any dealing costs (as defined below)).